Jayne Mansfield's Car

-Jayne Mansfield's Car is a 2012 drama film directed by Billy Bob Thornton, marking his first fiction directing job since 2000's All the Pretty Horses.
-Thornton also stars alongside Robert Duvall, John Hurt, Kevin Bacon, Ray Stevenson, Frances O'Connor, Ron White, and Robert Patrick.
+Jayne Mansfield's Car is a 2012 American Southern Gothic black comedy-drama film directed by Billy Bob Thornton and cowritten by Thornton and his longtime collaborator Tom Epperson.
+The film marks Thornton's first directorial work since his 2000 film adaptation of the Cormac McCarthy novel All the Pretty Horses.

+Featuring an ensemble cast of Thornton, Robert Duvall, John Hurt, Kevin Bacon, Robert Patrick, Ray Stevenson, Katherine LaNasa and Frances O'Connor, the film focuses on the effects of an elderly woman's death on two dysfunctional families she was part of when they meet together in 1960s rural Alabama for her funeral.

 The film had its world premiere at the 62nd Berlin International Film Festival in February 2012.
 The film was released in limited release on September 13, 2013.

 One of the locations in which the movie was shot is Cedartown, Georgia, USA.
 Exterior home shots were filmed in Troup County, Georgia, while additional scenes were shot in Decatur, Georgia.
 For the Greek Revival home, the interior shots were filmed at The Bailey-Tebault House located in Griffin, Georgia.

 Plot

 The film is set in 1969 Morrison, Alabama.
 The Caldwell family includes two World War II veterans, their sister Donna, brother Jimbo and a patriarch, Jim, who is a World War I veteran.
 The Caldwells are involved in a cultural clash with the Bedfords, a family which includes Phillip, a World War II veteran, his sister Camilla, and their father Kingsley, also a World War I veteran.

 The Bedfords are a London family in Morrison for the funeral of Kingsley's wife, who is the ex-wife of Jim Caldwell and the mother of Caldwell's children.
 Duvall described the film in an interview as "putting Tennessee Williams in the back seat".

 The film's title refers to the automobile in which movie star Jayne Mansfield was supposedly decapitated in 1967.
 When a nearby town has a side show displaying the vehicle, Jim Caldwell takes Kingsley Bedford along to gawk at the grisly artifact.